aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/baremetal-upgrades.md

 ### Prerequisites

-Upgrades on bare metal requires at least one spare hardware server for control plane upgrade and one for each worker node group upgrade.
+EKS Anywhere upgrades on Bare Metal require at least one spare hardware server for control plane upgrade and one for each worker node group upgrade.
 During upgrade, the spare hardware server is provisioned with the new version and then an old server is deprovisioned.
 The deprovisioned server is then reprovisioned with the new version while another old server is deprovisioned.
 This happens one at a time until all the control plane components have been upgraded, followed by worker node upgrades.